 Are rebates or incentives available?

-Yes, battery owners in SCE can be eligible for a significant Self-Generation Incentive Program (SGIP) rebate that can greatly offset the cost of an energy storage system.
-The SGIP website should be consulted for further information on how to quality and apply.
+Yes, battery owners in SCE can be eligible for a significant Self-Generation Incentive Program (SGIP) rebate which can greatly offset the purchase price of an energy storage system.
+The SGIP website should be consulted for further information on how to qualify and apply.
 This rebate is available for a limited time.
-SGIP is currently closed in SDGE awaiting new funding.
+SGIP is currently closed in SDG&E awaiting new funding.

 Are tax credits available?